Abdul Rahman Ibrahima Sori: Early life

-Slavery
+Enslavement

-The captive Abdul Rahman was taken to the Gambia River and there sold onto the slave ship Africa, reportedly for "two bottles of rum, eight hands of tobacco, two flasks of powder, and a few muskets".
-Trans-shipped via Dominica to New Orleans, he was then taken upriver to Natchez, Mississippi, where he and another slave were sold to Thomas Foster for about $950.
-There, after an early abortive escape attempt, he labored for more than thirty-eight years before gaining his freedom.
-On Christmas Day, 1794, he married Isabella, another slave of Foster's, and eventually fathered a large family of nine children.
-Isabella would join the Baptist Church by 1797, and though Abdul Rahman regularly attended services with his family by 1818, he continued to have objections to those aspects of Christianity that contradicted the Islamic faith of his upbringing, and particularly the doctrine of the Trinity, while also criticizing how Christianity was practiced in the context of American plantation slavery.
+Abdul Rahman was captured and taken to the Gambia River and there sold onto the slave ship Africa, reportedly for "two bottles of rum, eight hands of tobacco, two flasks of powder, and a few muskets".
+Trans-shipped via Dominica to New Orleans, he was then taken upriver to Natchez, Mississippi, where he and another enslaved person were sold to Thomas Foster for about $950.

+Initially, Abdul Rahman refused to submit to manual labor since, in his Fulani culture, field work was the domain of women and servants.
+After being subjected to repeated whippings for disobedience, he escaped into the woods and hid for several weeks.
+During that time, he accepted his fate, and then chose to return to the Foster home.
+He labored for more than thirty-eight years before gaining his freedom back.

+On Christmas Day, 1794, he married Isabella, another woman that Foster enslaved, and eventually fathered a large family of nine children.
+Isabella would join the Baptist Church by 1797.
+Though Abdul Rahman regularly attended services with his family by 1818, he continued to have objections to those aspects of Christianity that contradicted the Islamic faith of his upbringing, particularly the doctrine of the Trinity, while also criticizing how Christianity was practiced in the context of American plantation slavery.

-Being respected by the other slaves on the plantation, and viewed as loyal and trustworthy, he showed an aptitude for managing cattle and supervising other slaves in the growing of cotton, and due to this status he was allowed to walk to a local market at Washington, Mississippi, to sell vegetables.
+Being respected by the other enslaved people on the plantation and viewed as loyal and trustworthy, he showed an aptitude for managing cattle and supervising other enslaved people in the growing of cotton, and due to this status, he was allowed to walk to a local market at Washington, Mississippi, to sell vegetables.
 There in 1807, he was surprised to come across an old acquaintance, Dr. John Coates Cox.
-In the 1780s, Cox had been serving as a surgeon on an English ship along the West African coast when he becoming lost and then injured while ashore and was abandoned by his vessel.
-He was rescued and taken to Timbo as a curiosity, and there he healed, residing for six months in the household of Abdul Rahman's family, before being escourted back to the coast to find transport home.
+In the 1780s, Cox had been serving as a surgeon on an English ship along the West African coast when he became lost and then injured while ashore and was abandoned by his vessel.
+He was rescued and taken to Timbo as a curiosity.
+There he healed, residing for six months in the household of Abdul Rahman's family, before being escorted back to the coast to find transport home.
 Decades later, he and Abdul Rahman met by chance at the Washington market, and the two recognized each other.
-Cox then offered to buy 'Prince' from Foster for $1000, so the man could return home to Africa, and Cox even recruited the governor of Mississippi to his cause.
-However, Foster would not sell, viewing Abdul Rahman as indispensable to the plantation, particularly due to his positive influence on the other slaves.
-The doctor continued to seek Abdul Rahman's freedom, to no avail, until his death in 1816, and his son William Rousseau Cox again offered to purchase and free the slave, but was likewise rebuffed.
+Cox then offered to buy 'Prince' from Foster for $1000 so the man could return home to Africa, and Cox even recruited the governor of Mississippi to his cause.
+However, Foster would not sell, viewing Abdul Rahman as indispensable to the plantation, mainly due to his positive influence on the other enslaved people.
+The doctor continued to seek Abdul Rahman's freedom, to no avail, until his death in 1816, and his son William Rousseau Cox again offered to purchase and free Abdul Rahman but was likewise rebuffed.